BranDenn/SvelDocs/src/lib/markdown/configuration/navigation.md

 ## Problem

-It is often very annoying setting up navigation with a lot of routes.
+It is often very annoying setting up navigation with a lot of routes for markdown files.
 The goto implementation is usually an array of objects like this:

 ```ts title="typical-implementation.ts"
 export const NAVIGATION: [